opendocsg/opendoc-supreme-court-judgements/2018_SGHC_277/report.md

 64     Mr Hooi testified that the termination letter was posted to PPE, which claimed that it did not receive the said letter.
 PPE pointed out that although Kori had been put on notice in its pleadings that it did not receive the letter of termination, the latter took no steps to call the employee who allegedly sent out the termination letter to testify that the said letter had indeed been posted.

 65     Further, PPE questioned why the termination notice was not sent to it by email in the same way other documents were usually sent to it.
 In his AEIC, Mr Pugaz stated at para 8 that Kori “usually sends by email notification to me” and “\[i\]t is curious that this notice was not send \[_sic_\] by email”.
 When cross-examined on this matter, Mr Hooi could give no convincing answer.
-The relevant part of the proceedings is as follows:[\[note: 15\]](#Ftn_15)
+The relevant part of the proceedings is as follows:[^15]

 Q:Why was \[the termination notice\] not sent by email as well?